 Looking for a delicious and easy meal to cook on your Blackstone griddle?
-Everyone will love these Blackstone Fajitas!
+Everyone will love these Blackstone chicken fajitas!
 This recipe is simple to follow and produces delicious results.
-Thanks to the marinade, these chicken fajitas are grilled to perfection and are oh so tender and flavorful.
-Serve them with tortillas, rice, and beans for a complete Mexican inspired meal.
+Thanks to the marinade, these fajitas are grilled to perfection and are oh so tender and flavorful.

 Fajitas are one of my favorite meals.
 After all, they are simple to make and always taste great.
+I love the combo of flavors in the marinade and how the chicken sizzles while it cooks on the flat-top grill.

 FYI, you don’t need a flat top griddle (like Blackstone or Camp Chef) to make these fajitas!
 So, see the recipe notes (other cooking methods) below to make them in a cast iron skillet or on an electric griddle.